bfontaine/Dazibao/README.md

 # Dazibao

-This is a school project for the [System Programming][jch-ens] class at Paris Diderot University.
+This is a school project for the [System Programming class][jch-ens] at Paris Diderot University.

 [jch-ens]: http://www.pps.univ-paris-diderot.fr/~jch/enseignement/systeme/